LCoul/MDELinux/README.md

 ## Use PowerShell on Your Local Computer
 Connect to your Ansible control node server, for example using this command:<br>
-_<ssh rod@ms-012.myworkspace.microsoft.com -p 45163>_ (ms-012.myworkspace.microsoft.com could also be an IP address).
+_<ssh rod@ms-012.myworkspace.microsoft.com -p 45163>_ (ms-012.myworkspace.microsoft.com could also be an IP address).<br>
 Answer 'yes' when prompted if you are sure to continue connecting, and provide the login password when prompted.<br>
 ```PowerShell
 ssh rod@ms-012.myworkspace.microsoft.com -p 45163
 ```